-These are a doll’s house-sized version of the soufganiot, which have come, strangely, via the Austro-Hungarian servant-class of the French court of Marie-Antoinette, to become the Israeli Hanukkah delicacy.
+These are a doll’s house-sized version of the soufganiot, which have come, strangely, via the Austro-Hungarian servant-class of the French court of Marie-Antoinette, to become, for many, the Hanukkah delicacy.
 I’ve made the doughnuts small, chiefly because it is much easier to fry them like this.
 When they’re normal size – and we all know what normal size is for a doughnut, one of the most heavenly creations to have been put on this earth – I find it hard to get the centre cooked before the outside burns.

 Photo by James Merrell.

 Recipe posted by Nigella